-A native of Birr, Co Offaly, David currently heads the Legal and Industrial Relations Section in Head Office.
-Since his appointment to Head Office in 2013, he served as an Official in the Conditions of Employment section and as Senior Official in the Legal Industrial and Leadership Section.
+A native of Birr, Co Offaly, David currently heads the Conditions of Employment Section in Head Office.
+Since his appointment to Head Office in 2013, he served as an Official in the Conditions of Employment section and as Assistant General Secretary in the Legal Industrial and Leadership Section.

 He has previously been involved in the structures of the INTO at branch, district and national level.
-He has served as District IX secretary, organiser in Dublin West branch and as a representative on the Equality Committee for District IX.
+He has served as District 9 secretary, organiser in Dublin West branch and as a representative on the Equality Committee for District 9.